m0hammad-yaser/OSWE-AWAE-Notes/Concord/README.md

 | https://b.com/analytics | Blocked | Different Domain |

 The purpose of SOP is not to prevent the request for a resource from being sent, but to prevent JavaScript from reading the response.
+### Cross-Origin Resource Sharing (CORS)
+CORS uses HTTP headers to tell browsers which origins can access resources from a server.
+It works alongside the Same-Origin Policy (SOP) to control cross-origin requests.

+**Key CORS Headers**
+`Access-Control-Allow-Origin`: Specifies which origins can access the response `Access-Control-Allow-Credentials`: Indicates if cookies can be included in requests `Access-Control-Expose-Headers`: Lists headers that JavaScript can access

+**Request Types and Preflight**
+- Simple requests: (standard `GET`, `HEAD`, `POST` with basic `content-types`) are sent directly, but the response is blocked if CORS headers don't allow it.
+- Complex requests: (custom headers, non-standard `content-types`, or non-standard methods) trigger a preflight `OPTIONS` request first.
+The browser checks if the actual request is allowed before sending it.